Conservation Tillage Farming: Practices To Protect Soil

 - to import/export the data from/to agricultural machinery;

 - to set the scouting tasks remotely using a unique mobile application.

 Thus, conservation tillage is an effective way to preserve soil quality and protect it from erosion.
 While there are certain disadvantages associated with economic costs, potential land compaction, and the harms of herbicide use, with proper planning, types of conservation tillage practices are much more effective than traditional tillage methods in many cases.
-Moreover, with modern technologies that enable remote crop monitoring, both large companies and small farmers can achieve high production rates.
+Moreover, with modern technologies that enable remote EOSDA Crop Monitoring, both large companies and small farmers can achieve high production rates.

 Vasyl Cherlinka has over 30 years of experience in agronomy and pedology (soil science).
 He is a Doctor of Biosciences with a specialization in soil science.

 Dr. Cherlinka attended the engineering college in Ukraine (1989-1993), went on to deepen his expertise in agrochemistry and agronomy in the Chernivtsi National University in the specialty, “Agrochemistry and soil science”.

 In 2001, he successfully defended a thesis, “Substantiation of Agroecological Conformity of Models of Soil Fertility and its Factors to the Requirements of Field Cultures” and obtained the degree of Biosciences Candidate with a special emphasis on soil science from the NSC “Institute for Soil Science and Agrochemistry Research named after O.N.
 Sokolovsky”.

 In 2019, Dr. Cherlinka successfully defended a thesis, “Digital Elevation Models in Soil Science: Theoretical and Methodological Foundations and Practical Use” and obtained the Sc.D. in Biosciences with a specialization in soil science.